mzazon/awesome-cloud-projects/aws/lambda-safe-deployments/lambda-safe-deployments.md

 4. Familiarity with JSON and command-line operations
 5. Estimated cost: $1-5 for testing resources (Lambda invocations, API Gateway calls)

-> **Note**: Ensure your Lambda execution role has CloudWatch Logs permissions for monitoring
+> **Note**: Ensure your Lambda execution role has CloudWatch Logs permissions for monitoring deployment health and performance metrics.

 ## Preparation